 A/N: This is just something that I typed up real quick.
 It didn't start from any idea.
 I just really wanted to write something about Merthur, so I opened up fanfiction and just started typing.
 With that being said, you should know that this isn't my serious writing.
 So, if you see any mistakes, or if it doesn't make sense in certain places, it is because this is written merely because I needed to write something out.
 Que word here is NEED.
 I did not really WANT to write it.
 I just felt like I needed to write something.
 You know, to try and get myself out of my writer's block stages.
 That way I can maybe actually start a story.

-Warning: May not want to read if you aren't okay with gay couples, cussing, poorly written subtext, somewhat cheesy moments/ideas, bad fics, etc.
+Warning: May not want to read if you aren't okay with slash, cussing, poorly written subtext, somewhat cheesy moments/ideas, bad fics, etc.

 Disclaimer: I do not own any of the characters mentioned... or anything else that goes along with Merlin.
 All credit lies where it is due.
 This is merely a fictional creation of a fictional creation.